Emma Watson is on the cover of Porter magazines Incredible Women issue on sale December 4.

 Perhaps the most moving moment of today for me was when Malala addressed the issue of feminism.
 To give you some background, I had initially planned to ask Malala whether or not she was a feminist but then researched to see whether she had used this word to describe herself.
 Having seen that she hadn’t, I decided to take the question out before the day of our interview.
 To my utter shock Malala put the question back into one of her own answers and identified herself.
 Maybe feminist isn’t the easiest word to use… But she did it ANYWAY.
 You can probably see in the interview how I felt about this.
 She also gave me time at the end of the Q&A to speak about some of my own work, which she most certainly didn’t need to do, I was there to interview her.
 I think this gesture is so emblematic of what Malala and I went on to discuss.
 I’ve spoken before on what a controversial word feminism is currently.
 More recently, I am learning what a factionalized movement it is too.
 We are all moving towards the same goal.
 Let’s not make it scary to say you’re a feminist.
 I want to make it a welcoming and inclusive movement.
 Let’s join our hands and move together so we can make real change.
 Malala and I are pretty serious about it but we need you.

 November 2015 Calendar

 Congratulations to Hélène, our winner for the November Calendar Competition!

 Honorable mention to Harsh and Monika.
 Thank you to everyone that entered, and thank you to those who voted.
 All the competition entries can be viewed here.

 Time to choose our November calendar.

 Remember, you only get to vote one time.
 Do not vote multiple times from different emails, and do not ask your friends to come and vote on your calendar.
 Let’s keep the competition fair.

-Voting is open through February 1, 00:00 GMT.
+Voting is open through November 1, 00:00 GMT.